moabdi/khatma/assets/faq/faq_en.md

 **Warsh** 📖
 - Common in North Africa (Morocco, Algeria, Tunisia)
-- Slight pronunciation and spelling differences
+- Slight differences in pronunciation and spelling

-Change in **Settings > Recitation** to match your preference.
+Change in **Settings > Recitation** according to your preference.

 # How is my progress synchronized?

 Your progress is **automatically saved** to the cloud:

-**Periodic-time sync:**
+**Periodic synchronization:**
-- Progress saved with internet
+- Progress saved periodically with internet
 - Access from any device
 - Never lose your reading history